DevGiovanniLC/Logger/README.md

 - Utilities to normalize messages, build and throw errors, and style text.
 - `AppLogger.reset()` to clear singleton state between tests or runtime reconfiguration.

-### Status
-`@giodev/logger` is in active beta: transports and dispatchers are functional, but HTTP/file persistence still lack enterprise features (retry backoff, persistent queues, rotation/compression), and the RFC 5424 surface is incomplete (no structured data or facilities yet).
-Expect changes until the roadmap below lands.

 ### Repository Structure
 - `packages/logger`: source code, tests, and package build.
 - Root scripts: `build`, `pack`, `start`, `test`, `clean`, `update`.